Skip to main content

 Infants feel stranger anxiety.
 When babies are about 8–9 months old, they can recognize the faces of people they know.
 That's why new faces can seem scary to them — even a new babysitter or relative.
 They may cry or cling to a parent to feel safe.

 Toddlers feel separation anxiety.
-At some time between 10 months and 2 years, many toddlers start to fear being apart from a parent.
+When they're 10 months–2 years old, many toddlers start to fear being apart from a parent.
 They don't want a parent to leave them at daycare, or at bedtime.
 They may cry, cling, and try to stay near their parent.

 Young kids fear "pretend" things.
-Kids ages 4 through 6 can imagine and pretend.
+Kids 4–6 years old can imagine and pretend.
 But they can't always tell what's real and what's not.
 To them, the scary monsters they imagine seem real.
 They fear what might be under their bed or in the closet.
 Many are afraid of the dark and at bedtime.
 Some are afraid of scary dreams.
 Young kids may also be afraid of loud noises, like thunder or fireworks.

 Older kids may worry about getting hurt, weather, or danger.
 When kids are 7 or older, they know real from pretend.
 At this age, they may begin to fear things that could happen in real life.
 For example, some may fear being harmed by 'bad' people.
 Some may feel afraid about natural disasters, stormy weather, violence, or things they hear about in the media.
 Some may worry about family separations or losing a loved one.